vi-kon/laravel-auth/README.md

 ]
 ```

-If user is not logged in and route need role permission(s), then HasAccess redirect user to `login.route` config value.
-If user is logged and hasn't got enough permission to access route, then HasAccess redirect to `error-403.route` config value.
+If user is not authenticated and route need role permission(s), then HasAccess redirect user to `login.route` config value.
+If user is authenticated and hasn't got enough permission to access route, then HasAccess redirect to `error-403.route` config value.
 Otherwise HasAccess allow access to route.

 **Note:** The `login.route` and `error-403.route` store the route name.